Neosstr1/tkinter-examples-test-1/README.md

 # tkinter-examples-test-1

+I geve up tkinter because of its layout complexity.
+In tkinter you have to design your layout via pack, grid and place. and you should design your layout one of them with code-based.

+take a look for Pyside and Pyqt for GUI ın python.

+But I think  tkinter still worth  for its simplification and lightness for simple application

 This repository contains Python files with examples using the Tkinter library.
 The project is still a work in progress and not yet fully complete.